marcusguttenplan/_serversetup/readme.md

 #BASHETUP FOR NEW SERVERS

 Quickly spin up secure configs for sparkly new Ubuntu 14.04 servers.
-Mod it out and cut your time down. shamelessly lifted and tweaked from [betweenbrain](https://github.com/betweenbrain/ubuntu-web-server-build-script).
+Mod it out and cut down startup time.
+Shamelessly lifted and tweaked from [betweenbrain](https://github.com/betweenbrain/ubuntu-web-server-build-script).
 Still throwing some minor errors.

 ###USAGE